Envirometrix/PredictiveSoilMapping/main.md

 *  Predictions of OCD/OCS can be generated for any depth interval using the same model (i.e. predictions are based on a single 3D model),

 A disadvantage of doing 3D modeling of OCD is, however, that correlation with covariate layers could be less clear than if separate models are built for ORC, BLD and CRF.
 Because OCD is a composite variable, it can often be difficult to distinguish whether the values are lower or higher due to differences in ORC, BLD or CRF.
-We leave it to users to compare various approaches to OCS mapping and then select the method that achieves best accuracy and/or is most suitable for use for their applications.
+We leave it to users to compare various approaches to OCS mapping and then select the method that achieves the best accuracy and/or is most suitable for use for their applications.

 ## Predicting OCS from point data (the 2D approach)